horatiu665/tweetlistener/wiki/misc.md

 As soon as relevant stuff starts forming here, please move it to a proper section linked from somewhere.

+## Making sure tweets stay online

+One of the problems with the gathering process is related to the ability to check that the program is running properly and avoid crashes.
+The solution to this comes in the form of e-mails: at every disconnect which is longer than a customizable interval of 6 hours, an e-mail is sent to the author with the name of the game and the disconnection date.
+This tells us whether there are any problems, provided that the computer is still running and connected to the internet.
+However, if the computer goes offline for any reason, or there is a crash, it obviously cannot inform anyone of this, therefore an e-mail is sent every 24 hours (arbitrarily chosen) to inform the author that the programs are successfully running.
+If there is no e-mail received in 24 hours, there is a problem and the program must be restarted or at least verified.

 ## Optimizing tweet data for storage and analysis

 *“Since in our cases we’re going to be re-broadcasting this out at an extremely high rate to all the streaming servers, we want to trim this down to conserve bandwidth.
 Thus we create a new JSON blob from a hash containing just the bare minimum to construct a tweet: tweet ID, text, and author info (permalink URLs are predictable and can be recreated with this info).
 This reduces the size by 10-20x.”* - [Emojitracker post on Medium.com](https://medium.com/@mroth/how-i-built-emojitracker-179cfd8238ac)